|

 Where is the best place to dive in the Coral Triangle for beginners?

 For beginner scuba divers looking to explore the Coral Triangle, the island of Bali is an ideal destination.
-It features easily accessible dive sites and shallow coral reefs, as well as excellent infrastructure from an abundance of land-based resorts.
+It features easily accessible dive sites and shallow coral reefs, as well as excellent infrastructure and affordable dive schools.

 Flights from around the globe connect to Bali International Airport and most dive sites are located within a couple of hours’ drive of this aviation hub.